in ,

 Stopping and restarting Ozempic is not uncommon because of multiple reasons, the main being the unavailability of Ozempic.

-Other reasons to stop Ozempic may be intolerable side effects, cost savings, not being effective as per expectations, and giving it a break as weight loss goals are achieved.
+Other reasons to stop Ozempic may be intolerable side effects, cost savings, not being as effective as per expectations, and giving it a break as weight loss goals are achieved.

 Stopping and Restarting Ozempic Injections: What Dose Should I Start Off?